zetavg/chromium-website/site/chromium-os/developer-library/guides/development/network-based-development/index.md

 You can find information about setting up NFS root [here](https://wiki.archlinux.org/index.php/NFSv4).
-These instructions replicate much of that, and generally follow the same pattern but are more specific to Chromium OS.
+These instructions replicate much of that, and generally follow the same pattern but are more specific to ChromiumOS.
 Note that you can use NFSv3 instead but here we will use NFSv4 as it has additional features.
 The steps you need to take are: